ryco117/distort-server/docs/README.md

         - Query parameters:
             * `peerId`: string; the IPFS node ID of the peer being conversed with in group `group-name`
             * (Optional) `accountName`: string; the account name of the peer being conversed with.
 Defaults to `root`
-	    - Return: JSON object containing three fields, `conversation`, `in`, and `out`; the first is a string ID uniquely identifying the conversation's local object.
+	    - Return: JSON object containing two fields, `in` and `out`; two arrays containing received and sent message objects respectively.
-	    The latter two are arrays of received and sent message objects respectively. contains all received and sent messages in the uniquely specified conversation that have indices between `index-start` and `index-end` inclusively
+	    If the requested number of messages is greater than the homeserver's configured `maxRead` parameter, then the last `maxRead` messages are returned
 <a name="account"></a>
 * **/account**
 	* **GET** - Fetch account